lubusIN/wp-playground-browser-extension/README.md

-# Open In WordPress Playground (browser extention)
+# Open In WordPress Playground (browser extension)
-Browser extention to add playground button on wordpress.org plugins and themes.
+Browser extension to add playground button on wordpress.org plugins and themes.
 Playground button on page help to quickly launch plugin or theme for quick test drive.

 <img src="assets/screenshot.png" alt="Open In Playgrpund" />